Pancharatnam-Zak phase: Geometric phase in the periodic potential problem

+This shows that the Pancharatnam-Zak phase in inversion symmetric lattices becomes a topological index, whose non-zero value corresponds to a topologically non-trivial band.

-The idea of evaluating the geometric phase in such a 1D periodic lattice potential influenced by a weak electric field has a long history starting from the work of Zak~\cite{zak1989}.
-The expression thus obtained, and often claimed to be the geometric phase, is popularly referred to as \emph{Zak phase}~\cite{moore2017,vanderbilt2018,dalibard,resta2000manifestations,niu}.
-It is given by:
+The idea of evaluating the geometric phase gained by an electron in a 1D periodic lattice potential in the presence of a weak electromagnetic field has a long history starting from the celebrated work of Zak~\cite{zak1989}.
+The expression popularly referred to as the \emph{Zak phase}~\cite{vanderbilt2018,resta2000manifestations,niu,dalibard,moore2017} was obtained in this work, and it reads: